-Whenever an application is made for a building or use permit which the Zoning Enforcement Officer believes may involve the use of land in the Wetlands Protection Overlay District boundary, there shall be provided as part of such application a plan certified by a registered land surveyor of the lot on which such building or structure is intended to be built, showing the exact location of the Wetlands Protection Overlay District boundary as described in the "Wetlands and Watershed Protection District Map, dated March 4, 1971" as amended to date and the Duxbury zoning map dated March 4, 1971.
+Whenever an application is made for a building or use permit which the Zoning Enforcement Officer believes may involve the use of land in the Wetlands Protection Overlay District boundary, there shall be provided as part of such application a plan certified by a registered land surveyor of the lot on which such building or structure is intended to be built, showing the exact location of the Wetlands Protection Overlay District boundary as described on the Zoning Map.

 - 1. Conservation of soil, water, plants and wildlife. - 2.
 Outdoor recreation, including play and sporting areas, hunting where legally permitted, including duck blinds and foot-bicycle-horse paths. - 3.
 Proper operation and maintenance of dams and other water control devices, including temporary alteration of the water level for agricultural, emergency or maintenance purposes or for propagation of fish. - 4.
 Forestry, grazing, farming, nurseries, truck gardening and harvesting of crops including but not limited to such crops as cranberries, marsh hay, seaweed, berries, fruits and seeds and nonresidential buildings or structures used only in conjunction with fishing, shellfishing or the growing, harvesting or storage of crops raised on the premises. - 5.
-Flower or vegetable garden, lawn and fence.

-- 6. Conservation and restoration of dunes and beach vegetation. - 7.
+Flower or vegetable garden, lawn and fence. - 6.
+Conservation and restoration of dunes and beach vegetation. - 7.
 Wildlife management shelters. - 8.
 Harvesting kelp and weeds. - 9.
 Fences to prevent the erosion of beaches and dunes and to delineate rights of way acceptable for pedestrian and vehicular travel, and appropriate non-commercial signs not exceeding thirty-two (32) square feet, notwithstanding the provisions of Section 601 Sign Regulations. - 10.
 Nature Study, boating, fishing including shellfishing.